Sign up online for the Ireland West Duathlon Series

 Ireland West Duathlon Series - Rules, Regulations & Points System 2019

-The Ireland West Duathlon Series (IWDS) is a six event series hosted by clubs and groups in the West of Ireland.
+The Ireland West Duathlon Series (IWDS) hosts 6 events and are organised by clubs and groups in the West of Ireland.
 It is open to all abilities and genders from 15 years of age upwards.
 It is advised that all participants get a medical check-up and be of sound mind and body.

-In the interests of safety, each club is responsible for the Conduct, Application of the Rules and Road safety of all its participants.
-The participant needs to be competent in their own ability to adhere to the rules and regulation and general safety of their own well being throughout the event and series.
+In the interests of safety, each club is responsible for the Conduct, Application of the Rules and their Road safety so that all participants can enjoy taking part in the Series.
+The participant needs to be competent in their own ability to adhere to the rules and regulation and general safety guidelines set out per event throughout the series.